envi/olesia-khomchyn.github.io/docs/InventoryVendors.md

 ContractExpDate must be greater than 2009-01-25.
 ```

-## Get the list of inventory vendors changed from the specified date
+## Get the list of Inventory Vendors changed from the specified date

 ### <span style="color: #F05D30">Path</span>
 GET /odata/InventoryVendors/GetAllFromDate(from={from},facilityId={facilityId},syncFlag={syncFlag})

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing inventory vendors changed from the specified date within a facility specified by ID.
+Returns the paged list of the existing Inventory Vendors changed from the specified date within a Facility specified by ID.

 The empty GUID ```00000000-0000-0000-0000-000000000000``` is taken into account for inventory vendor with the Master facility retrieving.
 After sending the GET request ```{{url}}/odata/InventoryVendors/GetAllFromDate(from={{from}},facilityId=00000000-0000-0000-0000-000000000000,syncFlag={{syncFlag}})```, the response contains the list of all active inventory vendors for the Master facility.